prettydiff/share-file-systems/documentation/commands.md

    - By default tests only execute against the default browser.
 To test against other locally installed browsers simply provide the absolute path to the browser binary.

 ## test_service
-Launches the 'server' command as a child process to issue HTTP requests against it and test the results
+Launches the 'service' command as a child process to issue HTTP requests against it and test the results

 ### Examples
 1. `node js/application test_service`
-   - Runs tests server utility.
+   - Runs tests service utility.
 1. `node js/application test_service fs-copy`
    - Filter the tests to run by supplying a text fragment to filter against test names.
 For example if there are 6 service tests whose names contain that string then only those 6 tests will be evaluated.
 1. `node js/application test_service log`